1981 North Indian Ocean cyclone season

 The 1981 North Indian Ocean cyclone season was part of the annual cycle of tropical cyclone formation.
-The season has no official bounds but cyclones tend to form between April and December.
+A season has no official bounds but cyclones tend to form between April and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
 There are two main seas in the North Indian Ocean—the Bay of Bengal to the east of the Indian subcontinent and the Arabian Sea to the west of India.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 An average of five tropical cyclones form in the North Indian Ocean every season with peaks in May and November.
 Cyclones occurring between the meridians 45°E and 100°E are included in the season by the IMD.

 Systems

 There were 12 depressions that developed during the season.
 The first formed on June 20 in the northern Bay of Bengal.
 It soon moved ashore and dissipated on June 24.
 In August, there were two depressions and a cyclonic storm in the Bay of Bengal.
 The first formed in the Bay of Bengal on August 3, which dissipated after moving ashore eastern India the next day.
 The other formed on August 12, moved ashore two days later, and dissipated on August 16.
 A land depression existed over eastern India on September 9.
 Another Bay of Bengal depression formed on September 17 and moved ashore India a day later.
 From October 31 to November 2, a depression existed in the central Bay of Bengal.
 A depression existed off southwest Myanmar from November 8–10.